 So, as described in an earlier post, I’ve been experimenting with making my own yogurt.
 I’ve been making it regularly since Spring (even while out on our narrowboat) so I’ll write up my final ‘recipe’ here.
-I have been specifically aiming for a thick and creamy yogurt, but you may be less fussy.
-Your result will be largely governed by the yogurt starter you use.
+I have been specifically aiming for a thick and creamy yogurt with a mild flavour, but you may be less fussy.
+Your result will be largely governed by the yogurt starter you use, I really like Yeo Valley.
 I use an electric 1 litre yogurt maker, the simplest way to maintain the right temperature throughout the process, though I’ve discussed other methods previously.

 The process takes about 12 hours, so start it at a time when you can attend to it again in 12 hours, like 9am or 9pm.
 The initial stage is only about 15 min.

 - 1 litre UHT whole milk

 - 2 heaped dessert spoons plain bio yogurt